 February 15, 2.30pm Fair Oriana – Concerto della donne - Chamber concert with a hint of theatre

-March 1 Jon Fistein, cello and Marion Caldwell, piano
+March 1 Jon Fistein, cello and Marian Caldwell, piano

-March 8 – 28 (Fridays to Sundays) – Our annual art exhibition will this year be curated by Working Spaces, a UK artist collective & research group exploring painting’s spatiality.
+March 8 – 28 (Fridays to Sundays, 1 - 5pm) – Our annual art exhibition, this year titled “A Space Already Full”, will be curated by Working Spaces, a UK artist collective & research group exploring painting’s spatiality.
 The collective consists of artists Katrina Blannin, Moyra Derby, Catherine Ferguson, Della Gooden and Jo McGonigal.

 April 12 Trout Quintet; Victoria Ayano Royce - Piano